flowbased/protocol-examples/README.md

 FBP protocol examples
 ========================

-Examples in various languages on how to implement:
+[FBP protocol](http://noflojs.org/documentation/protocol/) examples in various languages on how to implement:

-* FBP or data-flow runtimes
+* Exposing FBP or data-flow runtimes.
+[Python](./python)
 * (_TODO_) User interfaces / programming tools for FBP runtimes
 * (_TODO_) A FBP subgraph representation of a non-FBP system